alex-tan/elm-tree-diagram/README.md

 # elm-tree-diagram

+## Note: Fork Differences

+This is a fork of https://github.com/brenden/elm-tree-diagram

+It does not include the original TreeDiagram.Canvas module as I wasn't using it and it relied on the outdated evancz/elm-graphics library.

+##

 This is an Elm package for drawing diagrams of trees.
 For positioning the trees it uses the approach described in [Tidier Drawings of Trees](http://emr.cs.iit.edu/~reingold/tidier-drawings.pdf).